Khushank1120/AndroidSplurge/README.md

 ## Technologies Used

 * Android Studio version-3.6.3
-* Used Glide framework for fast and efficient image loading.
+* Glide framework for fast and efficient image loading.
 * Firebase for authentication(FirebaseAuth) and real-time database(Cloud Firestore).